Bioconductor/bioconductor.org/content/install.md

 <h2 id="bioc-version">Getting The Latest Version of Bioconductor</h2>

-After installing the latest release of R, get packages from the latest version of Bioconductor by following the steps below.
+Install the latest release of R, then get the latest version of Bioconductor by following the steps below.
 The current release version of R is <%= config[:r_version_associated_with_release]%>, and the currently released Bioconductor version is <%= config[:release_version] %>.

 <h2 id="install-bioconductor-packages">Install Bioconductor Packages</h2>